 “I got into the practice of sharing the Good News in tap-taps (small public transportation trucks) years ago.
 When I climb in, I immediately start asking about where everyone’s been, where they are going, how they are doing, and looking for a path.
 I pray God will show me a way in, and when He does, I take that road, using one of those conversations to lead into a simple Gospel message.
 I talk about how we all come up short, about God’s great love for us and desire to be in relationship with us, and about how that motivated Him to send His Son for the gap that our sin leaves.
 Every day I share the Gospel like that, in every tap-tap I’m in.
 It’s a great place to do it because I have a captive audience!”

-After continually noticing the way another young man in his prayer group “just stood out as a man of character I wanted to be like in my walk with Jesus,” Jopnel learned that Rujerry was a student at Emmaus Biblical Seminary (now graduated, May 2018, and on staff).
+After continually noticing the way another young man in his prayer group “just stood out as a man of character I wanted to be like in my walk with Jesus,” Jopnel learned that [staff member] Rujerry (’18) was a student at Emmaus Biblical Seminary.
 “Both he and the associate pastor at my church encouraged me to study at Emmaus after high school, and I’m now at the beginning of my final year!”

 “I give glory to God because He’s truly shown Himself to me through so many people at Emmaus.”
 Jopnel says.
 “I’ve been thoroughly trained–spiritually and academically–and whatever continued ministry I end up in after graduation, it will be with my whole heart and with the relationships and tools I need to do it well, for His glory!”